aman-thapa/h-m-b/README.md

 ## Snake Water Gun game(game1.py):
 * Play the game with computer and try to win.
 (Similar to Rock Paper Scissors)

+## Currency converter:
+* Convert Indian currency to any other currency.